uhl1k/Typewriter/README.md

 4. Use command `java -jar -[NAME_OF_THE_JAR_FILE]` to run the application packaged in JAR archive.
    Replace `[NAME_OF_THE_JAR_FILE]` with the name of the JAR file with the application.

+## Logging and options

+The application outputs its logs to file named ``logs`` placed in the ``.tpw`` directory placed in the home directory of the user running the application.
+Logs are done in standard Java logging format

+    úno 04, 2022 4:00:53 ODP. cz.uhl1k.typewriter.Logging initiate
+    INFO: Initiated logger.

+The left part of the first line contains date and time of the logging event.
+The right half contains information from where the logging was done.
+The second line is logging message.
+There can be a stack trace appended if the logging was done because of an exception.

+File named ``options`` is stored at the same location as ``logs`` file and it contains options for the program.
+It looks like this:

+    maximized:	no
+    font-size:	15
+    font-name:	Times New Roman
+    font-style:	0

+* ``maximized`` says weather the main window should be maximized.
+Two values are allowed ``yes`` and ``no``.
+* ``font-size`` defines the size of the font used in the poem and chapter editing area.
+It is in pixels and positive integer is allowed.
+* ``font-name`` name of the font used in the poem and chapter editing area.
+Font with this name must be present in the system.
+* ``font-style`` defines the style of the font.
+Should be ``0``.

 ## Technologies I used

 - Java 11 OpenJDK